 3.3.
 Creating the Plan Tree of a Single-Table Query

-3. Create the plan tree from the cheapest path.
+Plan Tree Creation: Creates the final plan tree based on the identified cheapest path.

 {